Contemporary Luxury in the Heart of Northern Italy

 • Solar Thermal: 10 panels

-• High-efficiency Heat Pump
+• High-Efficiency Heat Pump

 • Gas Backup System

-• Underfloor Heating (zoned)
+• Zoned Underfloor Heating

 • Daikin Climate Control

-Technology & Security
+Technology and Security

-• Complete Smart Home System (Domotics)
+• Complete Smart Home System

 • Bang & Olufsen Audio-Video System